THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 Learning and Doing

 At this point, three tribes were all I could handle.
-If you are new to Tailwind, start slow and monitor your results.
+If you are new to Tailwind, start slow with some daily activity and monitor your results.
 I was still learning about Pinterest and still learning about Tailwind.

 Tribes were just another layer of learning, and my brain was filling to the breakpoint.
 Fortunately, there are training tools available for both programs and my skills increased daily with the video training guidance in ten to fifteen-minute intervals each evening.
 I also used my weekly hour of study time to take some longer video courses and some YouTube sessions on Pinterest.